-Your employment ends because of illness, If required contributions are made for you, injury, sabbatical or other authorized leave as you may be able to continue coverage under agreed to by your employer and us. the plan as long as your employer agrees to do so and as described below: Your coverage may continue, until stopped by your employer.
-Your employment ends because of a If contributions are made for you, you may be temporary lay-off, temporary leave of able to continue coverage under the plan as absence, sabbatical, or other authorized leave long as your employer agrees to do so and as as agreed to by your employer. described below: as agreed to by your employer.
-Your coverage will stop on the date that your applications and a second secon Vous ampleument ands hassusse that your employment ends.
+Your employment ends because of illness , If required contributions are made for you, injury, sabbatical or other authorized leave as you may be able to continue coverage under agreed to by your employer and us. the plan as long as your employer agrees to do agreed to by your employer and as: so and as described below: Your coverage may continue, until stopped by your employer.
+Your employment ends because of a If contributions are made for you, you may be temporary lay-off, temporary leave of able to continue coverage under the plan as absence, sabbatical, or other authorized leave long as your employer agrees to do so and as as agreed to by your employer. described below: Your coverage will stop on the date that your employment ends.
 Your employment ends because: You may be able to continue coverage.
 See the Your job has been eliminated Special coverage options after your plan You have been placed on severance, or coverage ends section.
 This plan allows former employees to continue their coverage.
-Your employment ends because of a paid or If contributions are made for you, you may be unpaid medical leave of absence able to continue coverage under the plan as long as your employer agrees to do so and as described below: Your coverage may continue until stopped by your employer.
-Your employment ends because of a leave of If contributions are made for you, you may be absence that is not a medical leave of absence able to continue coverage under the plan as long as your employer agrees to do so and as described below: Your coverage may continue until stopped by your employer but not beyond 1 month from the start of the
+Your employment ends because of a paid or If contributions are made for you, you may be unpaid medical leave of absence able to continue coverage under the plan as · long as your employer agrees to do so and as described below: Your coverage may continue until stopped by your employer.
+Your employment ends because of a leave of If contributions are made for you, you may be absence that is not a medical leave of absence able to continue coverage under the plan as long as your employer agrees to do so and as described below: Your coverage may continue until stopped by your employer but not beyond 1 month from the start of the beyond I month from the start of the